btingle/expression-compile/README.md

 Planned Expansions:
 - More space for variables (currently only 32, and all must be lowercase alphabetical)
 - More space for constants (currently only 64)
 - ~~Add support for functions~~ Done!
 Only space for 8 functions unfortunately.
+Fairly hacky implementation.
 - Add support for comparative operators
 - Add support for logical operators
 - Add support for conditional statements